oVirt/ovirt-site/source/feature/guest-reboot.html.md

 #### Proposed changes

+The reboot will essentially act as a macro of actions shutdown and run with all the consequences for run-once and stateless VM's.
+The shutdown part of the reboot is subject to VM's power-down policy but in case the VM's config has changed we need to destroy the VM eventually so the shutdown part is forced so we can apply new configuration on run.

 ##### Frontend

 *   Add new button ![](reboot.png "fig:reboot.png") in the main VM toolbar between the current stop and console buttons.